Next session – Tuesday, July 25, 12:10-12:40

 Category Archives: Uncategorized

 Our first session of summer 2017 will be Tuesday, June 6 and will continue on most Tuesdays through August 2017 in Library 221 (this room is located upstairs in the north wing, directly over the library’s lobby entrance).
-Sessions run from 12:10-12:40 pm and are open … finish reading Summer 2017 Meditation Schedule
+Sessions run from 12:10-12:40 pm and are open … finish reading Summer 2017 Schedule + Location

 Is the 3-headed monster (final paper, final lab report, final EXAM) chasing you?
 Don’t hide.
 Reduce stress and restore focus with a meditation break.
 Reed’s Community Wellness team is sponsoring: Thursday, May 4, 12-1 PM, at the Eliot Chapel Meditate … finish reading Stress Less Finals Week activity – May 4, Th, noon